AlaaKH123/Pipline-DevSecOps/README.md

 **Step 9: Add Prometheus Data Source:**

-To visualize metrics, you need to add a data source.
+To visualize metrics, we need to add a data source.
 We follow these steps:

 - Click on the gear icon (⚙️) in the left sidebar to open the "Configuration" menu.